JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

   - I'm currently studying for the TOEFL.
   - I will make sure to satisfy the Maryland endorsement English exam score.
 - [운전면허]
-  - I don't have a driver's license yet, but I am planning to obtain my driver's license next month.
+  - I don't have a driver's license yet, but I am planning to obtain it next month.